-This restoration plan has been updated with the details of the Works completed to date as part of the Living Bog Project.
-At present no significant restoration Works are outstanding; however, as future monitoring surveys are completed by NPWS the need for additional restoration measures will be considered and this restoration plan updated as required.
+This restoration plan has been updated with the details of the works completed to date as part of the Living Bog and previous NPWS restoration projects.
+At present some restoration works are outstanding including the blocking of marginal drains.
+However, this is a complex issue that requires buy-in from stakeholders.
+In addition, as future monitoring surveys are completed by NPWS the need for additional restoration measures will be considered (such as the need for measures such as contour bunding) and this restoration plan will be updated as required.
 This restoration plan will also be reviewed on an ongoing basis as experience and best-practice evolves nationally and internationally.